NazaNEYn/learning-python/README.md

 When the logging level is set to `WARNING`, it acts like a filter.
 It allows all messages at the `WARNING` level and above to pass through, while blocking less severe messages like `INFO` and `DEBUG`.
 This helps you focus on important issues without being flooded with less critical information.

+### When to Use Each Logging Level

+Deciding which logging level to use depends on the type of event that is happening in your program.
+Think of each level as a different kind of note you would take for your own records or for another developer.

+Here’s a simple guide for when to use each level:

+---

+#### `INFO`

+Use `logging.info()` for routine operations and milestones.
+These are events that confirm your code is running as expected and are helpful for tracking its progress.
+They are not errors, but you want to know they happened.

+* **Example:**
+  * A user successfully logs in.
+  * A database connection is established.
+  * A query completes successfully. ⬅️ This is why info was used in the statistics code.
+The messages confirm that the connection and queries worked as they should.

+---

+#### `DEBUG`

+Use `logging.debug()` for detailed, low-level events that are only useful for debugging.
+These messages are typically too verbose to be shown during normal operation but are invaluable when trying to pinpoint exactly where a problem is occurring.

+* **Example:**
+  * The value of a variable at a specific point in a function.
+  * The exact parameters being passed to a function.
+  * A step-by-step breakdown of a complex algorithm.

+---

+#### `WARNING`

+Use `logging.warning()` for unexpected but non-critical events.
+These messages alert you to potential problems that don't stop the program from running but might cause issues later.

+* **Example:**
+  * A file is not found, so the program falls back to a default setting.
+  * A function receives an invalid input, but it can still produce a reasonable output.
+  * A network request takes longer than expected.

+---

+#### `ERROR`

+Use `logging.error()` for serious errors where the program fails to perform a function.
+The program may continue to run, but the specific task could not be completed.

+* **Example:**
+  * A database query fails due to a syntax error.
+  * An API request returns an error.
+  * A critical file cannot be written to or read from.

+---

+#### `CRITICAL`

+Use `logging.critical()` for severe errors that are likely to cause the program to crash or become unusable.
+This level is for emergencies that require immediate attention.

+* **Example:**
+  * A database connection cannot be established, and the entire application depends on it.
+  * An essential dependency fails to load, preventing the program from starting.

+---

 ### How To Change The Default Level For Logging: